PRE-ORDER MY NEW COOKBOOK!

 Video

-Using a ladle, scoop out a generous amount of minestrone soup into a bowl and sprinkle a small amount of fresh parsley and pepper on top.
-It is best served with some freshly grilled or toasted slices of bread on the side (which taste yummy dunked into the soup!
+Using a ladle, scoop out a generous amount of italian vegetable soup into a bowl and sprinkle a small amount of fresh parsley and pepper on top.
+Furthermore, it is best served with freshly grilled or toasted slices of bread on the side (which taste yummy dunked into the soup!

 Subscribe to my Youtube Channel: www.youtube.com/vincenzosplate